 Who was Max Bill?

-Swiss architect, industrial and graphic designer, painter, and general badbass of all things design-oriented, Max Bill’s legacy endures to this day.
+Swiss architect, industrial and graphic designer, painter, and general badass of all things design-oriented, Max Bill’s legacy endures to this day.
 An absolute master of the Bauhaus school, Bill’s style strongly favors minimalist, clean designs.
-His creations range from buildings and sculptures, all the way to clocks and typefaces.
+His creations range from buildings and sculptures all the way to clocks and typefaces.
 We will see how his style is reflected upon the Chronoscope we are reviewing today.

 However, for reasons better known to Junghans themselves, the white variant doesn’t come with a day complication, so you’d have to make do with the date window only.
 Don’t fret, though, in the majority of cases you can read the time just fine in the anthracite variant.
-There’s only one downside about the pretty dial, though: no seconds subdial to keep time.
-Of course, you can engage the chronograph to get some glimpse of life out of the dial, but I don’t think that’s a great idea.
+There’s another downside in the pretty dial: no seconds subdial to keep time.
+Of course, you can engage the chronograph to get some glimpse of life out of the dial, but I don’t think it’s a great idea to keep the chronograph running all the time due to the wear the mechanism would probably suffer.
 The dial looks frozen without a seconds subdial, but that’s a small cost to pay to keep the logo and the symmetry of the hour and minute subdials.

-Stainless steel, nothing utterly remarkable about the material it’s made of.
+Stainless steel, nothing utterly remarkable here.
 On the back you will find Max Bill’s signature, which I think is a nice touch.
 As far as I know, Max Bill himself didn’t design this particular watch, unlike the simpler non-chronograph Junghans Max Bill models.
-However, one can’t deny Bill’s essence is at full display here, so I’ll let it slide.
+However, there’s no denying Bill’s essence is at full display here, so I’ll let it slide.
 Apart from the case back cover, there is one little detail that makes me weak in the knees.
 Take a close look at those pushers.
 Have you ever seen more beautiful pushers?
 If you have, please send pictures.
 I think these pushers are in another league altogether.
 Their shape reminds me of old-school buttons and levers one might find in an airplane in 1940.
 I often catch myself playing with them and generally admiring their well-thought design.

 Now, about the size.
 As you can attest from my past reviews, I strongly favor medium sized watches.
 Anything above 38 mm and I start to look like a kid wearing his dad’s watch.
 But I make an exception with the Chronoscope, and that’s largely to the tasteful 42 mm lug-to-lug distance.
 Something about the overall proportions of the watch makes it a joy to wear.
 Combine this with a killer dial and you get compliments by the dozen (true story).

-We get plexiglass.
-I know.
-Sapphire fans will endlessly ramble about how their watches don’t scratch.
-And I understand.
+We get plexiglass here.
+I know, sapphire fans will endlessly ramble about how their watches never get scratched at all, and I understand.
 When you are paying a premium, scratches should be the least of your worries.
 But you can’t create beautiful distortions with sapphire.
 I’ve found time and time again that, when you want a dome, you use acrylic, full stop.
 Whenever you have the chance, take a trip to your nearest Omega AD and ask to see their Hesalite and Sapphire Moonwatches side by side.
 That’s all you need to convince yourself there is no contest at all.
 Besides, whenever you scratch your acrylic watch, Polywatch is there for you.
 Or you can limit scratches in the first place with a WATCHPOD travel case.

 None.
 Junghans states “splash resistant” in their website.
 Chronographs are traditionally susceptible to water, and I have a feeling this model in particular would suffer a lot.
 Too pretty to wear rough, I guess.